Getting Ready to File Your Self-Assessment

 Keep records of any benefits or allowances received, including:

-• Child Benefits: Information about Child Benefit received, including the dates and amounts.
+Child Benefits: Information about Child Benefits received, including the dates and amounts.

-This is often something that is missed because we don’t know what our clients claim for.
+This is often something that is missed because we don’t know what our clients claim.

 4. Deductions and Expenses:

-Maintain records of eligible deductions and expenses to minimize your tax liability:
+Maintain records of eligible deductions and expenses to minimise your tax liability.

 5. Capital Gains and Losses